-Applicants who are otherwise eligible for Medicaid or other health care benefits and are only pending for verification of citizenship (and identity when needed) must be certified for health care benefits within the normal application processing timeframe (30 days from the filing date).
-They are able to continue receiving health care benefits for which they are eligible, while the IM agency waits for citizenship verification.
-Applicants have 90 days after receiving a request for citizenship verification to provide the requested documentation.
+Applicants who are otherwise eligible for Medicaid or other health care benefits and are only waiting for verification of U.S. citizenship must be certified for health care benefits within the normal application processing timeframe (see SECTION 2.7 APPLICATION PROCESSING PERIOD).
+They can continue receiving health care benefits for which they are eligible while the IM agency waits for U.S. citizenship verification.
+Applicants have 90 days after receiving a request for U.S. citizenship verification to provide the requested documentation.
 This 90-day period is called the reasonable opportunity period (ROP).
-The 90-day ROP starts on the date after the member receives the notice informing them of the need to provide citizenship verification by the end of the reasonable opportunity period.
-Federal regulations require that we assume a minimum five-day time frame for applicants to receive notices.
-For this reason, we must set the end of the ROP no less than 95 days after the date on the notice, even when the member receives the notice in less than 5 days.
-If a member shows that a notice was received more than 5 days after the date on the notice, we must extend the deadline to 90 days after the date the member received the notice.
+The 90-day ROP starts on the date after the member receives the notice informing them of the need to provide U.S. citizenship verification by the end of the reasonable opportunity period.
+Federal regulations require that states assume a minimum five-day time frame for applicants to receive notices.
+For this reason, the end of the ROP must be no less than 95 days after the date on the notice, even when the member receives the notice in less than five days.
+If a member shows that a notice was received more than five days after the date on the notice, the deadline must be extended to 90 days after the date the member received the notice.